-Year Ended December 31, 2020 2019 Cash paid for amounts included in the measurement of lease liabilities: Operating cash flows from operating leases \$ 41,025 \$ 36,907 Right-of-use assets obtained in exchange for new operating lease liabilities \$ 29,790 \$ 31,123 Weighted-average remaining lease term - operating leases 5.9 5.1 Weighted-average discount rate - operating leases 3.4% 3.7%
+Yea ır Ended Decem ber 31, 2019 Cash paid for amounts included in the measurement of lease liabilities: Operating cash flows from operating leases \$ 36,907 Right-of-use assets obtained in exchange for new operating lease liabilities \$ 31,123 Weighted-average remaining lease term - operating leases 5.1 Weighted-average discount rate - operating leases 3.7%

-As of December 31, 2020, the Company had an additional operating lease that had not yet commenced with a potential operating lease liability of \$118.5 million.
-The operating lease has a lease term of 18 years and is anticipated to commence on March 2022 when the Company will take possession of the property and commence any required buildout.
+At December 31, 2019, the Company had additional operating leases that have not yet commenced of \$117.5 million.
+Such operating leases are anticipated to commence, where we take possession of the property and commence any required buildout, over the next three years, with lease terms of 2 years to 17 years.

 Rent expense, for periods prior to the adoption of the new lease standard, is recognized on a straight-line basis over the lease term, net of sublease payments.
-Rent expense consists of the following for the year ended December 31:
+Rent expense consists of the following for the years ended December 31:

-2018
+2018 2017

-Rent \$ 34,924
+Rent \$ 34,924 \$ 36,269

-Sublease income (45)
+Sublease income (45) (142)

-Total rent expense \$ 34,879
+Total rent expense \$ 34,879 \$ 36,127

-NOTE 8 - ACCRUED SALARIES AND BENEFITS
+NOTE 7 - ACCRUED SALARIES AND BENEFITS